-Follow our fold-by-fold guide to making your own origami seed packets.
+Follow our fold-by-fold guide to making your own origami seed envelope.
 Then save and collect your own seeds from this year's favourites, or swap with a gardening friend and be ready to sow next spring.

 If you have favourite plants you like to grow every year it makes sense to harvest your own seeds to sow.
-These pretty envelopes are fun to make and make thrifty use of old issues of Gardens Illustrated.
+These pretty seed envelopes are fun to make and make thrifty use of old issues of Gardens Illustrated.
 Simply follow our fold-by-fold guide below to create your own origami seed packets.

 Here’s a little video to inspire you.

-Step-by-step-guide to making your own seed packet
+Step-by-step-guide to making your own seed envelope

 Begin with a square piece of paper.
 Fold it diagonally into a triangle and position so the longest side is facing you.